anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 **Lab Manager** -  A Lab Manager also creates or clones Terra workspaces and shares them with Data Analysts.
 The Lab Manager is also responsible for creating one or more Terra Billing Projects for each Data Analyst and configuring  GCP budgets and alerts.

-**PI** - The PI sets up the lab’s Google Cloud Account, creates its GCP Billing Account(s), and Google Payment Method(s), links Terra with GCP  and invites Lab Managers to be GCP “_Billing Account Users_”.
+**PI** - The PI sets up the lab’s Google Cloud Account, creates its Google Billing Account(s), and Google Payment Method(s), links Terra with GCP  and invites Lab Managers to be GCP “_Billing Account Users_”.

 <!--
 1. **Administrator** TODO have a great deal of power over spending.
 If you have a lab or accounts manager responsible for expenses, it may make sense to add them as an administrator.
 If this is primarily your responsibility, you likely want to keep yourself as the only admin.